-International students required to submit transcripts to WES include all those who attend or have attended a secondary or post secondary institution outside of the United States.
+\International students who may be required to submit transcripts to WES include all those who attend or have attended a secondary or post secondary institution outside of the United States.
 This excludes transcripts from high schools and colleges/universities in Canada and high schools abroad that employ a curriculum and grading system similar to those in the United States.